Dreambound

 While both ACLS and Chiropractic Assistant roles are in the healthcare field, they have distinct differences.
 Here are some key differentiating factors:

-Let's take a closer look at the job descriptions of ACLS providers and Chiropractic Assistants:
+Let's take a closer look at the job duties and responsibilities of ACLS providers and Chiropractic Assistants:

 • Recognize and respond to cardiac emergencies, such as cardiac arrest, stroke, and acute coronary syndromes.

-• Perform CPR, defibrillation, and administer medications as needed.
+• Perform CPR, and defibrillation, and administer medications as needed.

 • Use advanced medical equipment to monitor patients and provide appropriate interventions.